-Our permanent spines, removable spines and Quick Wick® spines are all made from pure Stainless Steel aircraft cable for a blend of shock-absorbing flexibility and rigidity.
+Our removable spines and Quick Wick® spines are all made from pure Stainless Steel aircraft cable for a blend of shock-absorbing flexibility and rigidity.
 These resilient spines spring back into shape when the firehoop hits the ground or is stuffed into a car.

 The type of stainless steel used is much like "spring steel" and allows for a certain amount of abuse.
 However, like any material, continuous back-and-forth flexing, impacts and extreme temperature changes can all effect the lifespan of a cable spine.
 Most materials exposed to extreme temperature changes will slowly become more brittle over time as it goes from cold to hot to cold again and again.
 This is an additional consideration when lighting up most fire props from a very cold state.